-Don’t miss: Dining canal-side in the ‘little Venice’ neighbourhood and tasting Alsatian wines.
+Don’t miss: Dining canal-side in the ‘little Venice’ neighbourhood and driving the Alsace Wine Route.

 - We can’t think of a better city to spend a long weekend in than Amsterdam, our first home in Europe.
 The friendly people, picturesque canals, excellent shopping, and world-class museums, make it one of the most exciting cities in Europe.